bewearhugs/LedybotGen6/README.md

 yet another Repo

-Currently working on Gen6 GTS Bot, not stable rn but usable.

 ## About
-Ledybot is a GTS giveaway bot for Gen6 & Gen7 Pokémon Games .
+This Fork of Ledybot is a GTS giveaway bot for Gen6 Pokémon Games .
 Check out LedySync to go along with it, it's really cool: https://github.com/olliz0r/LedySync

-If you are rich and like what you see, feel free to throw me a donation at https://www.paypal.me/olliz0r !
+If you are rich and like what you see, feel free to throw me a donation at https://www.paypal.me/olliz0r ! (original code dev not me)

 ## Credits
-Huge thanks to EzPz/imaboy321 for rewriting, enhancing and maintaining this project for so long!
+Huge thanks to EzPz/imaboy321 for rewriting, enhancing and maintaining this project for so long! <-olliz0r/bappsack?); Thanks to bappsack for your ledybot gen6 code work, some minor edits and I'm rolling.

 ## Usage
 To get this to run you need a hacked 3DS with CFW.
 You need NTR (mode 3 version for o3ds) as well as Input Redirection (also mode 3 for o3ds)

 1. Boot your 3DS
-2. Start Boot NTR Selector
+2. Start Boot NTR Selector (nanquitas)
-3. Start Input Redicretion
+3. Start Input Redicretion (I found a prebuilt cia on a forum using google)
 4. Start Pokemon, connect to the Festival Plaza to get online
 5. Open the GTS until you see the "Seek Pokemon / Deposit Pokemon" screen
 6. Start Ledybot, fill in your 3DS ip address